 INVELTYS is the first and only FDA-approved ocular corticosteroid product with a twice-a-day dosing regimen for the treatment of post-operative inflammation and pain.
-Other approved topical ocular corticosteroid products for this indication are dosed three or four times a day.
+Other approved topical ocular corticosteroid products for this indication are dosed four times a day.
 In clinical trials, INVELTYS showed statistical significance in the primary efficacy endpoints of complete resolution of inflammation at day eight maintained through day 15 with no need for rescue medication compared to placebo and complete resolution of pain at day eight maintained through day 15 with no need for rescue medications compared to placebo.

 We are evaluating opportunities for MPP nanosuspensions of LE with less frequent daily dosing regimens for the temporary relief of signs and symptoms of dry eye disease and for potential chronic treatment of dry eye disease.
-We also are evaluating compounds in our receptor Tyrosine Kinase Inhibitor program, or rTKI program, that inhibit the vascular endothelial growth factor, or VEGF, pathway, for the potential treatment of a number of retinal diseases and novel next-generation anti-inflammatories designed to exhibit steroid-like anti-inflammatory action with the goal of eliminating the risk of IOP increase and cataract formation.
+We also are evaluating compounds in our receptor Tyrosine Kinase Inhibitor program, or rTKI program, that inhibit the vascular endothelial growth factor, or VEGF, pathway, for the potential treatment of a number of retinal diseases.

-INVELTYS received FDA approval under Section 505(b)(2) of the U.S. Federal Food, Drug and Cosmetic Act, or the FDCA, which is the pathway we plan to rely on for the approval of EYSUVIS as well.
-We have retained worldwide commercial rights for INVELTYS and our current product candidates, including EYSUVIS.
-Since the FDA approval of INVELTYS, we have built a commercial infrastructure with our own focused, specialty sales force which includes 57 territory sales managers, or TSMs, 7 regional sales leaders, or RSLs, and 3 directors of national accounts, or DNAs.
-If EYSUVIS is approved by the FDA, we plan to increase our sales force from 57 sales representatives to a total of approximately 75 to 100 sales representatives, who will promote both EYSUVIS and INVELTYS.
+INVELTYS received FDA approval under Section 505(b)(2) of the U.S. Federal Food, Drug and Cosmetic Act, or the FDCA, which is the pathway we plan to rely on for the approval of KPI-121 0.25% as well.
+We have retained worldwide commercial rights for INVELTYS and our current product candidates.
+Since FDA approval of INVELTYS, we have built a commercial infrastructure with our own focused, specialty sales force which includes 57 territory sales managers, or TSMs, 7 regional sales leaders, or RSLs, and 3 directors of national accounts, or DNAs.
+If KPI-121 0.25% is approved for the temporary treatment of dry eye disease, we expect to further expand our sales force by up to an additional 100 personnel.
 We expect to commercialize in the United States any of our other product candidates that receive marketing approval as well.
-We also expect to explore commercialization of EYSUVIS for the treatment of dry eye disease in certain markets outside the United States, including the European Union, or EU, utilizing a variety of collaboration, distribution and other marketing arrangements with one or more third parties.
+In anticipation of the potential to commercialize our product candidates in other global markets, we are evaluating a variety of collaboration, distribution and other marketing arrangements with one or more third parties.

-We own and/or exclusively license patents relating to INVELTYS, EYSUVIS, our other product candidates and our AMPPLIFY technology, including U.S. and foreign issued patents and pending patent applications covering KPI-121, our rTKI program, other product candidates under development, our AMPPLIFY technology, and its ophthalmic applications.
-The expiration dates of issued U.S. and ex-U.S. patents covering INVELTYS and EYSUVIS are in 2033.
-The expiration dates of issued U.S. and ex-U.S. patents relating to our AMPPLIFY technology are in 2025 through 2036.
+We own and/or exclusively license patents relating to INVELTYS, our product candidates and AMPPLIFY technology, including U.S. and foreign issued patents and pending patent applications covering KPI-121, our rTKI program, other products under development and our AMPPLIFY technology, along with pending patent applications relating to ophthalmic applications of our AMPPLIFY technology.
+The earliest expiration date of an issued U.S. patent covering INVELTYS and our current product candidates is in 2033.
+The earliest expiration date of an issued U.S. patent relating to our AMPPLIFY technology is in 2027.